Attractions

 [Period] October 3, 2025 - January 25, 2026

-The picture book "Bunny Goes to the Museum" (written and illustrated by Dick Bruna, translated by Matsuoka Kyoko) depicts Miffy (Bunny) enjoying the museum with her honest sensibilities.
-This exhibition is based on "Bunny Goes to the Museum" and is an exhibition that allows you to enjoy the museum.
-Enjoy a variety of art with Miffy.
+In the picture book "Usako-chan Goes to the Art Museum" (written and illustrated by Dick Bruna, illustrated by Kyoko Matsuoka), Miffy (Usako-chan) enjoys visiting art museums with an honest sensibility.
+This exhibition is based on the book "Usako-chan: The Art Museum Visit".
+Miffy Please enjoy a variety of art with Usako-chan.

 Click here for details